 - To use hands-free mobile devices like earpieces

 All violating drivers lose their CDL (commercial driver's license) following two or more serious traffic offenses.
 They also pay a $3,685 fine, with their employers paying a fine not exceeding $14,739.
 If the truck driver is convicted of violating the regulations, you automatically have a strong legal basis for liability for your losses.
-Always have the help of an experienced New Mexico Truck Accident Lawyer David C. Chavez, LLC (505) 865- 9696 who understands how federal trucking regulations can come into play in your claim.
+Always have the help of an experienced New Mexico Truck Accident Lawyer The Law Firm of David C. Chavez (505) 865- 9696 who understands how federal trucking regulations can come into play in your claim.

 Contact an Experienced New Mexico Truck Accident Trial Attorney

-At The Law Firm of David C. Chavez, LLC at (505) 865-9696, we know how to handle complex truck accident claims that involve violations of industry standards and regulations, such as against distracted driving.
+At David C. Chavez Law Firm at (505) 865-9696, we know how to handle complex truck accident claims that involve violations of industry standards and regulations, such as against distracted driving.
 The Law takes distracted truck driving very seriously and so do we.
 Do not wait to contact us for a free case evaluation and to learn how we can help with the evaluation and pursuant of your case we would be honored to represent your or a loved one.
 We have the experience and resources to hire the most qualified experts around the country to ensure your best interests are protected.